Academy football: Zac Brunt case - is £120,000 fee for a 15-year-old what really happens?

 - Players can apply for their release free from compensation - and that is considered by independent panel.

-In a statement to the BBC, the Football Association (FA) said: "As the governing body of the game player welfare is of paramount importance to us.
+In a statement to the BBC, the Football Association said: "As the governing body of the game, player welfare is of paramount importance to us.

 "The FA works collaboratively with the Premier League and EFL, both which have rules in place to protect young players."